Welcome to The Nest Nature School!

 Children will be able to explore with their class the Cibolo Creek waterfront, the Herff Farm Teaching Garden and the Monarch Meadow.
 With our school campus fully integrated into this majestic natural setting, we are able to use Mother Nature as another teacher.

-How will I know if my child is ready to attend?
+How will I know if my child is ready?

 The Nest enrolls students ages 3 through 5 for our mixed-age classrooms.
-The student must be 3 years old by the start of the schoolyear (beginning of September).
+Your child must be 3 years old by the start of the schoolyear (beginning of September).
 If your child has a birthday later in the fall semester and are still interested in enrolling, please contact our administrative team to discuss options.

-In addition to meeting the age requirements for enrollment, we ask that your child is showing confidence in independent toileting and dressing themselves.
+In addition to meeting the age requirements for enrollment, you child must be able to toilet independently, and be confident in dressing themselves.
 Our students spend much of their school day in our outdoor classroom settings.
-We find that the student’s safety, comfort, and quality of experience is highest when they are confident in these self-care skills prior to attending.
+We find that the student’s safety. comfort, and quality of experience is highest when they are confident in these self-care skills prior to attending.

 What is the daily schedule at The Nest?